ewalldo/Packages-Project/Assets/HierarchyEnhancer/README.md

 1) The ability to display all the components attached to a gameObject as icons beside the object name.
 2) The ability to create header displays to easily organize different sections of objects.
 3) The ability to sort gameObjects in the hierarchy based on a condition.
+4) The ability to use shortcuts when hovering over an item in the hierarchy.

 The first feature makes it easier to quickly identify the components attached to a gameObject without having to scroll through the inspector to see which components are attached to it or click through all children of an object to check which one has a specific component.
 This can save a lot of time when working with large scenes and complex objects.
 The second feature allows you to create headers in the hierarchy view to group related objects together.
 This can be especially useful when working on scenes with many objects, as it makes it easier to organize and navigate the hierarchy view.
 The third feature allows you to automatically sort objects in the hierarchy based on its name or position, thus allowing you to quickly organize objects without having to manually move them in the hierarchy.